Fatmakaram97/MR-NUTRITION/README.md

-# MR-NUTRITION
+# NUTRITION GUARD

-This web application made by students in Cairo University at IEEE summer competition.
-And we won the second place in the competition.
+This web application made by me at IEEE summer competition.
+And I won the second place in the competition.

 ### Demo for the project